osilander/203.311/Week12/Week12.md

 Now you should see some differentially expressed genes (but maybe not many, especially depending on how much you changed the genes' expression (e,g. by two-fold or four-fold or 1.5-fold)).

+### A dataset with more reads per gene

 Finally, to get a better handle on this whole process, let's change some more parameters.
-This time, we'll get more reads (i.e. increase our POisson average from 4 to 50).
+This time, we'll get more reads (i.e. increase our Poisson average from 4 to 50).
 We can just run through the code quite quickly.

 ```R
 n.genes <- 4000